The Forrester Wave Methodology

 Executive Summary

 The Forrester Wave™ is a guide for buyers considering their purchasing options in a technology marketplace and is based on our analysis and opinion.
 To offer an equitable process for all participants, Forrester follows a publicly available methodology, which we apply consistently across all participating vendors.
 Sometimes, vendors decide not to participate in the formal Forrester Wave evaluation process.
-In these instances, Forrester evaluates the vendor according to The Forrester Wave™ Vendor Participation Policy.
+In these instances, Forrester evaluates vendors according to The Forrester Wave™ Vendor Participation Policy.

 Participants In The Forrester Wave Process